 One of the schools that implemented meditation in their curriculum reported that there was a significant decrease in school suspensions for poor behavior.

-Meditation statistics show that this further proves that meditation is beneficial in schools among children and that it helps to improve their performance and behavior.
+Statistics show that this further proves that meditation is beneficial in schools among children and that it helps to improve their performance and behavior.

 The Meditation Market

-We will address the meditation industry by looking at the meditation statistics and how this practice has evolved and grown.
+We will address the meditation industry by looking at the statistics and how this practice has evolved and grown.